Protected areas and peace in Colombia

 - Capacity building, dialogues and conservation agreements:

-- Among the main advances in the dialogue spaces is the Villavicencio Technical Roundtable, which is a technical reference for the inter-institutional articulation route with which the Colombian government, headed by the Ministries of the Environment, Agriculture, Interior and National Natural Parks, is working.
+- Among the main advances in the dialogue spaces is the Villavicencio Technical Roundtable, a technical reference for the inter-institutional articulation route with which the Colombian government, headed by the Ministries of the Environment, Agriculture, Interior, and National Natural Parks, is working.
 This space seeks to provide a comprehensive response to the agreements of Los Pozos, Alta Mira and Villavicencio, and to address the challenges involved in the implementation of the deforestation containment plan, a strategy led by the Ministry of the Environment.
 Additionally, in the follow-up of compliance with the collective agreements in Chiribiquete and Macarena, there is a high level of commitment on the part of the peasant organizations and families involved, who have advanced soil restoration actions on their lands.
-In relation to the training processes, 204 peasant families from AFIW, Chiribiquete, Macarena and Sumapaz have participated in the capacity building processes, which were structured based on didactic methodologies that recognize local knowledge and promote safe spaces for participation, exchanges of experiences (tours) and practical scenarios to apply what they have learned.
+In relation to the training processes, 204 peasant families from AFIW, Chiribiquete, Macarena and Sumapaz have participated in the capacity-building processes, which were structured based on didactic methodologies that recognize local knowledge and promote safe spaces for participation, exchanges of experiences (tours) and practical scenarios to apply what they have learned.

 - Sustainable livelihoods:

 - 181 land-use planning exercises have been carried out to date.
 In addition, business skills have been strengthened in seven selected enterprises, five of which already have a market route and defined investment plans.
 Two of them have reached commercial agreements to export cocoa to Confiserie Dengel (confiserie-dengel.de) in Germany.
-Finally the expansion process of the El Pato - Balsillas Campesino Reserve Zone in San Vicente del Caguán in Caquetá (64,640 additional hectares), together with the Municipal Association of Colonos del Pato (AMCOP) was supported.
+Finally, the expansion process of the El Pato - Balsillas Campesino Reserve Zone in San Vicente del Caguán in Caquetá (64,640 additional hectares), together with the Municipal Association of Colonos del Pato (AMCOP) was supported.

 - Sustainable financing mechanisms: